 - Even a defective radiator cap

-The only way to cool hot metal, therefore, is to keep it in constant contact with a cooler liquid.
-And the only way to do that is to keep the coolant in constant circulation.
-As soon as the circulation stops temperatures begin to rise and the engine starts to overheat.
+So, the only way to cool hot metal, is to keep it in constant contact, with a cooler liquid.
+And, the only way to do that is to, keep the coolant in constant circulation.
+Because, if the circulation stops, temperatures begin to rise and the engine starts to overheat.

 Using a cooler thermostat (160 or 180) in an attempt to “cure” a tendency to overheat; can increase fuel and oil consumption, ring wear and emissions.
-On newer vehicles with computerized engine controls; the wrong thermostat can prevent the computer system from going into closed loop; resulting in major performance and emission problems; if the engine fails to reach its normal operating temperature.
+On newer vehicles with computerized engine controls; the wrong thermostat can prevent the computer system from going into closed loop.
+Also, resulting in major performance and emission problems; if the engine fails to reach, its normal operating temperature.

 Cooling System Leaks